SquareBracketAssociates/Booklet-APharoThingsTutorial/README.md

 [travis]: https://travis-ci.org/SquareBracketAssociates/Booklet-APharoThingsTutorial
 [badge]: https://travis-ci.org/SquareBracketAssociates/Booklet-APharoThingsTutorial.svg?branch=master

-The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=PharoThingsTutorial-wip.pdf).
+The result from the latest successful Travis build can be found the releases pane of this page.